darcyinc/darcy/apps/darcy/README.md

 - `lint`: Ensures codebase formatting adheres to the Biome standards.
 - `format`: Automatically formats and rectifies codebase issues using Biome.

+## How to migrate the database

+To migrate the database, you must start the PostgreSQL container with `docker-compose up -d db` and then run `pnpm prisma migrate deploy`.

 ## License

 Darcy and the Darcy website are distributed under the MIT License.
 For detailed licensing information, please consult the [LICENSE](LICENSE) file.